Reported by `api.kaspa.org/info/coinsupply`.

 Network readout

 Live API readout for orientation.
-Use a node, explorer, source, or proof path for stronger verification.
+Use a node, explorer, source, or proof path for independent verification.

 If the live readout stalls, treat the cards below as temporarily unavailable and use Status and Sources for durable claims.